tromp/cuckoo/README.md

 Lean mining
 -----------
-The memory efficient miner uses 3 bits per edge and is bottlenecked by accessing random 2-bit counters, making it memory latency bound.
+The memory efficient miner uses 1 bit per edge and 1 bit per node in one partition (or 1 bit per 2^k nodes with linear slowdown).
+It is bottlenecked by accessing node bits completely at random, making it memory latency bound.
 The core of this miner, where over 99% of time is spent, is also [relatively simple](doc/leancore).

 Mean mining